Alright. I’ll admit it before you guys beat me up for it.

 In chemistry, catalyst is something which decreases the energy required for a reaction, thus making the reaction easier.
 So, what’s a catalyst in our chemistry, really?

-A catalyst could be vicious if we don’t use it properly.
+Then again, a catalyst could be vicious if we don’t use it properly.
 Why?

 Here’s why:- When we were discussing all this, we never mentioned the most important elements in a philosophical discussion, did we?